 they sometimes make for a less cluttered and masked result because if you just use stereo reverbs on many sounds you may end up with an undefined, flat cloud with no sense of depth.

-Next time you open up a stereo effect think firstly if you really need it to be stereo, and if you want that, maybe try to create two mono instances for the left and right channels in order to customize more the effect.
+Next time you open up a stereo effect think firstly if you need it to be stereo, and if you want that, maybe try to create two mono instances for the left and right channels to customize more the effect.

-Maybe try even to remove altogether the stereo information by first monoizing the sound, then build your own width manually for ultimate control (similar to gating or removing the reverbed tail from a source in order to give it a completely different reverberation).
+Maybe try even to remove altogether the stereo information by first mono-izing the sound, then build your width manually for ultimate control (similar to gating or removing the reverbed tail from a source to give it a completely different reverberation).

-Something you can try too is creating a call and response phrase between a mono sound and a wider one, technique that has been employed very effectively in EDM to create very impressive and powerful drops.
+Something you can try too is creating a call-and-response phrase between a mono sound and a wider one, a technique that has been employed very effectively in EDM to create very impressive and powerful drops.

 Contrast is directly bounded by the concept of variation and movement over time: